How to Choose an Australian Patent Attorney

 Patent attorneys often have secondary areas (aside from patents) that they are very knowledgeable about.
 For example, in our firm, we have attorneys who are also registered or have been registered to practice in other countries (e.g. USA and China).
 We also have attorneys who are experienced in licensing, commercialisation or capital raising.
 Remember to ask your attorneys which other skills or knowledge they have that might be helpful to your project.
 How else can they help you?

 4. Choose a firm that can provide enforcement of your intellectual property

-Alongside your patent attorney, it’s important to have a lawyer to hand who can help you draft legal agreements and provide other legal advice.
-It’s very helpful if your patent attorney can ‘go to the next office’ and discuss various legal aspects of your matter with an ‘in-house’ lawyer.
-When it comes to enforcing your patent or defending an infringement suit, it’s much easier to have a lawyers who is already knows and has worked with your patent attorney.
-Being involved in the enforcement of patents also provides attorneys with a unique and helpful perspective on the drafting of patents, enabling them to consider angles around how they will be considered in court that a patent attorney might not always consider.
+Alongside your patent attorney, it’s important to have an experienced IP and/or commercial lawyer who can help you draft legal agreements and provide other legal advice.
+When it comes to enforcing your patent or defending an infringement suit, it’s much easier to have a lawyer who already knows and has worked with your patent attorney.
+Being involved in the enforcement of patents also provides attorneys with a unique and helpful perspective on the drafting of patents, enabling them to draft more robust patent applications that can withstand the scrutiny applied during Court proceedings.

 5. Choose a firm that is commercially connected

 Some professionals work in a bit of a vacuum and they aren’t very helpful to their clients.
 Other patent attorneys have extensive networks of corporate or capital contacts, development professionals and other consultants who can help you along the path to market.
 Whether it’s a professional to help you with an R&D tax credit or someone who can help you improve the industrial design of your product, why not choose an attorney who has the connections you need?

 6. Choose a patent attorney who is liked by their clients